WHAT IS ITALIAN FOOD?

 Garlic is well known to be a favorite in Italian dishes.
 Its sharpness cuts through rich tomato sauces, heavy meat and eggplant dishes while its sweetness is at home with seafood.
-Try Garlic Powder or Roasted Garlic Powder.
+Try Garlic Powder or Garlic Powder With Parsley Coarse Grind Blend.

 Thyme is an essential and versatile herb, its sweet aroma and mellow flavor make it the perfect addition to all types of recipes.
 A Mediterranean native, thyme regularly turns up in the Italian kitchen, particularly in rubs for roast chicken and in garlicky chicken soups and stews.
 It goes great with other Mediterranean herbs such as rosemary, oregano and bay leaves.
 Try Thyme Leaves or Ground Thyme.

 While dried herbs and spices typically last for 1–2 years, there are some exceptions worth noting when it comes to the shelf life of spices.
 Maintain the freshness of your spices and herbs with these helpful storage tips.